 This swanky icon spells luxury all the way, from its distinguished art collection to the award-winning spa and fitness center.
 High-tech bedside control panels in rooms, afternoon tea in the lobby and grand fireplaces in the bar are just some of the hotel’s perks.

-With views of the Chicago River and Lake Michigan, a top-notch restaurant, a massive ballroom and 316 spacious rooms and suites, it's not surprising that The Langham is often recognized as one of the best hotels in the country.
-The Langham opened in the summer of 2013, and it is the world's only hotel in a Ludwig Mies Van Der Rohe–designed building.
+With views of the Chicago River and Lake Michigan, a top-notch restaurant, a massive ballroom and 316 spacious rooms and suites, it's not surprising that the Langham is often recognized as one of the best hotels in the country.
+The posh River North accommodations opened in the summer of 2013, and it is the world's only hotel in a Ludwig Mies Van Der Rohe–designed building.

 To say the restored 1890s Chicago Athletic Association is beautiful is to put it mildly.
 Stay in one of the 241 luxury boutique rooms—throwbacks to the club rooms of athletic associations long gone.
 From the unparalleled view of Millennium Park and Lake Michigan at Cindy’s rooftop restaurant to more great food and drinks at Cherry Circle Room and even Shake Shack, there’s no shortage of options.
-You’ll also love the Game Room, where you can play bocce, shuffleboard and billiards.
+You’ll also love the Game Room, where you can play bocce, shuffleboard and billiards while sipping a cocktail.

 The public spaces are decked out with Italian marble, glittering crystal and exquisite woodwork; rooms and suites come with classy furnishings, high-end toiletries and twice-daily maid service.
 Have dinner and drinks at Allium, a contemporary American restaurant in the hotel, and you won't be disappointed.